AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 So with those simple tricks, you learned how having functions returning functions can be useful, how we could imagine some operators to combine functions returning `Bool` the same way we would've combined `Bool` directly, and were introduced to the concept of currying.

 There is a lot more fun we could have with function.
-We could have made those overload of `&&`,`||` and `!` generic, so that if would work with any `T->Bool` functions whatever the type of `T` is for example.
-I could even talk about using currying to its full power, go crazy with Functional Programming and all (but a lot of other articles do that already, so no need for another one here I guess), but I think that'll be enough for today!
+We could have made those overload of `&&`,`||` and `!` generic, so that it would work with any `T->Bool` functions whatever the type of `T` is for example.
+I could even talk about using currying to its full power, go crazy with Functional Programming and all (but a lot of other blogs do that already, so no need for another one here I guess), but I think that'll be enough for today!

 Happy Swifting all!